 US Award, 2° Prize in the category ‘Architecture Workplace: Quality and Innovation

-The Salewa headquarters is formed by a series of multifaceted slabs and towers, including a 50 metre-high structure which when built will be the tallest building in the city.
+The Salewa headquarters is formed by a series of multifaceted slabs and towers.
 The project combines an electro-coloured micro-perforated aluminium skin which protects the most exposed parts of the building with a large vertical glass covering.

 The resulting visual effect is that of a rock crystal.